pingcap/docs/sync-diff-inspector/upstream-downstream-diff.md

 ---
 title: Data Check for TiDB Upstream and Downstream Clusters
-summary: Learn how to check data for TiDB upstream and downstream clusters.
+summary: Learn how to check data for TiDB upstream and downstream clusters.Empty
-aliases: ['/docs/dev/sync-diff-inspector/upstream-downstream-diff/','/docs/dev/reference/tools/sync-diff-inspector/tidb-diff/']
 ---

 # Data Check for TiDB Upstream and Downstream Clusters